Jurkyy/chess/README.md

+# Chess implementation

+Implements a basic chess game.
+The module chessboard contains the logic of chess and allows for basic interaction with the game.

 Shared Dependencies:

 1. **Trait**: `ChessPiece` - This trait is shared among all the chess piece files (bishop.rs, knight.rs, queen.rs, king.rs, rook.rs, pawn.rs).
 It defines common methods that all chess pieces must implement.